-The areas of questioning, engaging students in learning, planning interdisciplinary lessons that connect concepts and differentiating instruction and learning tasks appropriate to the needs of learners were the lowest areas of the observation rubric scoring an average of 2.5.
-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-The faculty will focus on explicit instruction on teacher and student questioning, integrating cross curricular lessons and ideas, as well as differentiating specific content, processes, and products for individual or groups of learners.
+The areas where candidates' need improved fall into two categories including differentiating instruction and learning tasks appropriate to the needs of learners with learning and managing student behavior.
+Based on information gathered from the analysis of the AC 2021-2022 data, the faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+The faculty will focus on explicit instruction on teacher and student questioning, classroom management strategies, integrating of cross-curricular lessons and ideas, as well as differentiating specific content, processes, and products for individuals or groups of learners.
 Some instructional methods could include practice within the classroom placement, viewing videos, and implementing these strategies with peers in content areas.

-These changes will improve the student's ability to demonstrate knowledge of Appropriate

-Practices relating to Elementary education, curriculum, instruction, assessment, and managing classroom procedures, thereby continuing to push the cycle of improvement forward.
+These changes will improve the student's ability to demonstrate knowledge of Appropriate Practices relating to Elementary education, curriculum, instruction, assessment, and managing classroom procedures, thereby continuing to push the cycle of improvement forward.